Solitary waves of moderate amplitude and dispersive radiation in the Serre equations: the extended KdV-Whitham approximation: Derivation of exact and asymptotic solitary wave solutions

 We have so far derived the eKdV equation and reasoned two different regularisations, we now turn to solutions of the eKdV equation.
 Unlike the KdV and KdVW equations the eKdV equation is not integrable, except for some special coefficients not considered in this study of generic surface water waves.
 The eKdV equation can be used to asymptotically approximate soliton solutions of the fully nonlinear and dispersive parent system in various physical contexts, which we test here using the water waves context.

-To produce an asymptotic approximation of a solitary wave solution to the eKdV equation we use a NIT to the KdV equation \citep{K85a,K85b,FL96}.
-Such solutions have been sought by using different NITs to the next member of the KdV hierarchy and the KdV equation by \citet{MS96,MS06, M99} and to the improved Gardner equation by \citep{GBK20, STCK25}.
-The Gardner equation is formerly valid asymptotically when the leading order nonlinear term of the KdV equation is small, and it becomes natural to include the next nonlinearity term in the asymptotic expansion, which is true for internal water waves.
+{\crr The KdV equation (\ref{KdV}) and both Gardner equations (\ref{tru_Gardner}) and (\ref{imp_Gardner}) have exact soliton solutions, which are given below, however the KdVW, extended KdV, and extended KdVW equations do not have known exact soliton solutions.
+It is known that the KdVW equation does admit periodic travelling waves, see \citet{EK09}.
+We therefore} produce an asymptotic approximation of a solitary wave solution to the eKdV equation using a near-identity transformation (NIT) of the eKdV equation to the KdV equation \citep{K85a,K85b,FL96}. {\crr A near-identity transformation is a mapping containing $O(1)$ and $O(\epsilon)$ terms, which in the limit as $\epsilon \rightarrow 0$ reduces to identity.} Such solutions have been sought by using different NITs to the next member of the KdV hierarchy and the KdV equation by \citet{MS96,MS06, M99} and to the improved Gardner equation by \citep{GBK20, STCK25}.
+The Gardner equation is formally valid asymptotically when the leading order nonlinear term of the KdV equation is small, and it becomes natural to include the next nonlinearity term in the asymptotic expansion, which is true for internal water waves.
 This is not the case for surface water waves where the nonlinear coefficient $\alpha = 3/2$ is $O(1)$ and hence it may be more natural to determine a NIT to the KdV equation.
 This is tested in our numerical runs.

 To compare different wave solutions of all the models discussed we construct solutions in $(T,\xi)$-variables and parametrise by the wave speed.
-The solitary wave solution of the 1D SSGGN equations (\ref{sgntxi1}) and (\ref{sgntxi2}) is determined by scaling the well known solitary wave solution of (\ref{SGN1D1}) and (\ref{SGN1D2}) given by, for example, \citet{DCMM13,MDC17}.
+The solitary wave solution of the 1D {\crr Serre} equations (\ref{sgntxi1}) and (\ref{sgntxi2}) is determined by scaling the well known solitary wave solution of (\ref{SGN1D1}) and (\ref{SGN1D2}) given by, for example, \citet{DCMM13,MDC17}.
 The solitary wave solution of (\ref{sgntxi1}) and (\ref{sgntxi2}) has the form

 where $c = 1 + \epsilon V$ and $V$ is a free parameter which determines the wave speed.

 To construct an asymptotic solitary wave solution, accurate to $O(\epsilon^2)$, of the eKdV equation (\ref{eKdV}) we use a Kodama-Fokas-Liu NIT that maps the eKdV equation (\ref{eKdV}) to the KdV equation (\ref{KdV}).
 For $\eta(T,\xi)$ that satisfies the eKdV equation (\ref{eKdV}), by the NIT written as